eamsen/ir-edu/exercise-sheet-05/readme.md

-The best performing system at each category is highlighted. *es* is excluded from this due to his "cheating" by ignoring single-letter words and adding only one padding character at each side instead of k-1.
+The best performing system at each category is highlighted. *es* is excluded from this due to his "cheating" by ignoring single-letter words and adding only one padding character at each side instead of k-1; you can find his solution in this repository.

 ## Performance Results